-Injections of botulinum type A, or BOTOX® , into the knee joint could help to reduce the pain associated with osteoarthritis (OA) and delay the need for knee replacement surgery
+Injections of botulinum type A, or BOTOX® , into the knee joint could help to reduce the pain associated with osteoarthritis (OA) and delay the need for knee replacement surgery, researchers have revealed.

 A new study, preliminary results of which were presented at the American College of Rheumatology's recent annual meeting, found that knee OA patients with severe pain experienced a 28 per cent decrease in pain and a 25 per cent improvement in function after receiving injections of BOTOX® combined with lidocaine.